Combodo/combodo-vsphere-datamodel/README.md

-Next to the virtualization objects contained within [iTop's default datamodel](https://www.itophub.io/wiki/page?id=3_1_0:datamodel:itop-virtualization-mgmt), this extension brings new virtualization classes (like datastores) and enriches existing ones by adding new attributes to them (like uuid to VMs).
+Next to the virtualization objects contained within [iTop's default datamodel](https://www.itophub.io/wiki/page?id=3_1_0:datamodel:itop-virtualization-mgmt), this extension brings new virtualization classes (like datastores) and enriches existing ones by adding new attributes to them (like uuid or power_state to VMs).

 For an optimal usage, this extension should be used with the [Data collector for vSphere](https://www.itophub.io/wiki/page?id=extensions:vsphere-data-collector) that